pptest

 Test 12

-Simple trigger (defaults to bit 0 high, pattern and mask can be overriden using -p and -m), one element sequence.
+Simple trigger (defaults to bit 0 high; pattern and mask can be overridden using -p and -m), one-element sequence.
 If -trig is specified, the tool will generate the trigger signal using the internal PIO interface for trigger testing.
-Without this switch, the trigger must be provided through by an external signal.
+Without this switch, the trigger must be provided through an external signal.

 Test 13

 Two-step trigger sequence.
-The first condition defaults to 01 (can be overriden using -p and -m), the second one to 10 (can be overriden using -r and -n).
+The first condition defaults to 01 (can be overridden using -p and -m), the second one to 10 (can be overridden using -r and -n).
 The correct trigger sequence can be emitted using -trig.

 Test 14

-Mutlistage triggering test: the triggering sequence is a series of two different patterns and masks, specified by -p and -m (the default is pattern=01 and mask=01) and by -r and -n (the default is pattern=10 and mask=10).
-The data sequance consists of a single symbol.
+Multistage triggering test: the triggering sequence is a series of two different patterns and masks, specified by -p and -m (the default is pattern=01 and mask=01) and by -r and -n (the default is pattern=10 and mask=10).
+The data sequence consists of a single symbol.

 Additional parameters: